ABOUT THE SOCIETY

 The SOCIETY OF SOUTHWESTERN ENTOMOLOGISTS, formerly named the Southwestern Entomological Society, was founded in 1976.
 The purpose of the Society is to publish a refereed journal, the Southwestern Entomologist.
 This is a regional publication covering entomological research in the Southwestern United States and Mexico.
 Studies conducted in other regions will be considered if the results are geographically applicable.

 JOURNAL PUBLICATION GUIDELINES

-Manuscript guidelines and submission instructions can be found here and in the annual September issue of Southwestern Entomologist.
+Manuscript guidelines and submission instructions can be found here (see the above menu) and in the annual September issue of Southwestern Entomologist.

-Hardcopies of published articles are available for Authors, and Authors and Members in Good Standing may access free online PDF copies of their published articles.
+Authors and Members in Good Standing may access free online PDF copies of their published articles.
 Contact the Secretary-Treasurer for password to access these articles.

 Member dues are $20 per calendar year.
 Benefits of current membership in the Society include:

 2) online access to free PDF copies of published articles via BioOne;

 3) a reduction in page charges for publishing articles

 For additional information regarding the Society, please see the Membership Brochure, or the Membership Application to join the Society.